txzDev/DiscordRPCTool/README.md

 - Nice, clean UI with easy help.
 (Some can refer to this github project, but you can get easy help without this.)
 - Easy to use.
-- Press the "Minimase" button and it will close, but still run the the backgroud.
+- Press the "Minimize" button and it will close, but still run the the background.
 (To open, go to the "Show hidden icons" [here](https://i.imgur.com/lBHgHW8.png) and double click on the icon.
 - Set custom text to display on you discord activity.
 - Add custom image for display.
 - And best of all, its open source!